The Ring of Kerry: A Visitor's Guide

 Skellig Islands Editor's Choice

 After fringing Lough Currane and heading through Waterville, it's well worth veering off the N70 and making for Portmagee.
 Here, visitors can take a boat trip out to the Skellig Islands, the largest of which, Skellig Michael, is a UNESCO World Heritage Site.
-Around 23,000 pairs of gannets nest on every available ledge on the smaller islands making it the second largest gannet colony in the world.
-Rising majestically from the sea, Skellig Michael towers 218 meters above the water.
-On the summit of this awe-inspiring rock there's a remarkably well-preserved 6th-century monastic settlement.
+On the smaller islands, around 23,000 pairs of gannets nest on the ledges forming the world's second largest gannet colony.
+On the summit of 218-meter-high Skellig Michael lies a well-preserved 6th-century monastic settlement.
 The strenuous hike (670 steps) to the summit rewards visitors with panoramic views of the coastline and surrounding Atlantic as well as the chance to explore the unique monastic settlement with its otherworldly beehive shaped huts.

 Hours: Daily departures from Portmagee pier 10am (approx.) weather permitting